VarshaVinay/2-pipenv-demo/README.md

 One can find the document of the video "https://youtu.be/zDYL22QNiWk" followed as is almost till the end.

-Thank you Sir Corey Schafer
+Thank you Sir Corey Schafer! :)